 He then outlined how a cap on standing charges has a three-fold beneft that the Ofgem standard variable rate price cap doesn't fully address.

 Osmon said: "A cap on the standing charge would have three very powerful effects: Firstly, it targets protection at low income households, who are the most vulnerable consumers.
 And, in particular, they consume the least energy.
 So, the standing charge forms a very large part of their total bill, which means they pay the highest overall rate for the energy they use.

 "Secondly, unlike price caps generally, a cap on the standing charge would dramatically boost competition.
 Consumers would find it much easier to compare energy tariffs as they would only need to consider the unit rates.

 "And thirdly, while those in fuel poverty will be able to afford more energy as a result of having the standing charge reduced, the resulting higher unit rates will lead consumers to reduce energy consumption overall.
 And that will have wider benefits in terms of lowering carbon emissions, improving security of supply, and reducing the need for investment in additional generation and network capacity, which would otehrwise have fed through in higher bills for consumers."

-As things stand, switching supplier remains the best way to save money on your annual energy bills, and making the switch with UKPower takes less than 10 minutes, and could cut your annual energy bills by as much as £482* a year.
+As things stand, switching supplier remains the best way to save money on your annual energy bills, and making the switch with UKPower takes less than 10 minutes, and could cut your annual energy bills by hundreds of pounds.

 Here’s how to switch energy supplier…